 Bits: The browned, charred remnants stuck fast to the roasting pan.
 An essential ingredient, bits contribute a "meaty" quality to the turkey gravy.

-Roux: Equal parts heated fat skimmed from the drippings and flour, roux thickens the gravy, which produces its signature rich, deep texture.
+Roux: Equal parts heated fat skimmed from the meat drippings and all-purpose flour, roux thickens the gravy, which produces its signature rich, deep texture.

 Stock: Lumpy gravy has been the bane of many a chef and the demise of many a delicious mound of mashed potatoes.
-Different stock bases, in different quantities, let you fine-tune the consistency (and taste) of your gravy and avoid lumpiness.
+Different stock bases, (like chicken broth, beef stock, turkey stock) in different quantities, let you fine-tune the consistency (and taste) of your gravy and avoid lumpiness.

 When it comes to actually making your gravy mix, here are a few tips we swear by.